psypanda/hashID/README.md

 Contribute
 ------
 Contributing to this project can be done in various ways:
-* Supply new regular expressions (take a look at [hashinfo.xlsx](hashinfo.xlsx) first)
+* Add currently unsupported hash types
-* Change existing regular expression (please provide a resource why the current regex might be wrong)
+* Change/Fix/Enhance existing regular expression
+* Provide reading resources on the specific hash types (see "Resources" section in [hashinfo.xlsx](hashinfo.xlsx))
 * Fix anything noted in the "Known issues" section

 Known issues